moby/moby/docs/sources/reference/commandline/cli.md

     Copy files/folders from the PATH to the HOSTPATH

+## create

+Creates a new container.

+    Usage: docker create [OPTIONS] IMAGE[:TAG] [COMMAND] [ARG...]

+    -a, --attach=[]            Attach to stdin, stdout or stderr.
+    -c, --cpu-shares=0         CPU shares (relative weight)
+    --cidfile=""               Write the container ID to the file --dns=[]                   Set custom dns servers
+    --dns-search=[]            Set custom dns search domains
+    -e, --env=[]               Set environment variables
+    --entrypoint=""            Overwrite the default entrypoint of the image --env-file=[]              Read in a line delimited file of ENV variables --expose=[]                Expose a port from the container without publishing it to your host -h, --hostname=""          Container host name
+    -i, --interactive=false    Keep stdin open even if not attached --link=[]                  Add link to another container (name:alias) --lxc-conf=[]              (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1" -m, --memory=""            Memory limit (format: <number><optional unit>, where unit = b, k, m or g) --name=""                  Assign a name to the container --net="bridge"             Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+                                 'container:<name|id>': reuses another container network stack
+                                 'host': use the host network stack inside the contaner -p, --publish=[]           Publish a container's port to the host
+                                 format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort
+                                 (use 'docker port' to see the actual mapping) -P, --publish-all=false    Publish all exposed ports to the host interfaces --privileged=false         Give extended privileges to this container -t, --tty=false            Allocate a pseudo-tty
+    -u, --user=""              Username or UID
+    -v, --volume=[]            Bind mount a volume (e.g. from the host: -v /host:/container, from docker: -v /container) --volumes-from=[]          Mount volumes from the specified container(s) -w, --workdir=""           Working directory inside the container

+The `docker create` command `creates` a writeable container layer over the specified image, and prepares it for running the specified command.
+The container id is then printed to stdout.
+This is similar to what `docker run -d <cli_run>`, does except the container is never started.
+You can then use the `docker start <cli_start>` command to start the container at any point.

+This is useful when you want to set up a container configuration ahead of time, so that it is ready to start when you need it.

+### Example:

+    $ sudo docker create -t -i fedora bash 6d8af538ec541dd581ebc2a24153a28329acb5268abe5ef868c1f1a261221752
+    $ sudo docker start -a -i 6d8af538ec5 bash-4.2#

 ## diff

 List the changed files and directories in a container᾿s filesystem